mittsu333/MTCoordinatorView-objc/README.md

 pod "MTCoordinatorView-objc"
 ```

+## Requirements

+ * iOS   8.0+
+ * Xcode 8.0

 ## License

 MTCoordinatorView-objc is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE](https://github.com/mittsuu/MTCoordinatorView-objc/blob/master/LICENSE) file for more info.